-How to catch rare Pokémon in Pokémon Go — Updated for Gen 2
+How to catch Raid Bosses and rares in Pokémon Go

 What are catch rates?

-Update: With the launch of Gen 2, all the Pokémon in Gen 1 have become easier to catch by about 25%.
-So, Magikarp has gone from 56% to 70%, for example, and Dragonite has gone from 4% to 5%.
+Note: With the launch of Gen 2, all the Pokémon in Gen 1 have become easier to catch by about 25%.
+For example, Magikarp has gone from 56% to 70% and Dragonite has gone from 4% to 5%.

 Pokémon Go works off a "random number generator" (RNG).
 Think of it like rolling dice in a board game.
 Any time something major happens, the Pokémon Go servers generate a random number to decide the outcome.
 Everything from which Pokémon spawns to whether you successfully catch it or it runs away is decided by the RGN.